MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 ### Offline Installation

 Base OS images can also be installed without an internet connection.
-To do so, the images will be downloaded on a computer with an internet connection, copied to the target system, and then imported using the `Install-ContainerOSImages` command.
+To do so, downloaded the image on a computer with an internet connection, copy it to the target system, and then imported using the `Install-ContainerOSImages` command.

 Before downloading the Base OS image, prepare the system with the container image provider by running the following command.